-Errata for “Concepts, Techniques, and Models of Computer Programming”
+Errata for “Concepts, Techniques, and Models of Computer Programming” (fourth printing)

 “Nothing that Man creates should be too perfect, lest it make the gods jealous and bring down their wrath.”